Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories

 \section{Introduction}

 Analog gravity exploits the formal equivalence between linearized excitations in structured media and quantum fields propagating on curved spacetime backgrounds.
-Since Unruh’s seminal observation that sound waves in an inviscid fluid obey a covariant wave equation determined by an effective metric \cite{Unruh1981}, a broad class of analog systems has emerged.
-While the underlying microscopic physics differs across platforms, these systems provide a unified laboratory for probing horizon kinematics and quantum emission processes---most notably Hawking radiation \cite{Hawking1974}---without recourse to astrophysical black holes, a domain where the generalized terminology and optical analogs have been broadly surveyed \cite{Aguero2020}.
+Since Unruh's seminal observation that sound waves in an inviscid fluid obey a covariant wave equation determined by an effective metric \cite{Unruh1981}, a broad class of analog systems has emerged.
+While the underlying microscopic physics differs across platforms, these systems provide a unified laboratory for probing horizon kinematics and quantum emission processes, most notably Hawking radiation \cite{Hawking1974}, without recourse to astrophysical black holes, a domain where the generalized terminology and optical analogs have been broadly surveyed \cite{Aguero2020}.

 Acoustic analogs currently represent the most experimentally mature realization.
 In Bose--Einstein condensates (BECs), phononic excitations in the hydrodynamic limit of the Gross--Pitaevskii equation experience a curved metric, while Bogoliubov dispersion provides a natural ultraviolet regularization \cite{Garay2000}.
 Recent experiments have reported thermal phonon spectra and nonlocal density--density correlations consistent with spontaneous Hawking pair production \cite{Steinhauer2016}.
-Furthermore, pioneering theoretical frameworks for quantum backreaction \cite{Fischer2022_Backreaction} and cosmological particle production \cite{Fischer2004_Inflation, Fischer2004_Cosmo} in ultracold gases have provided a rigorous basis for understanding the dynamical interplay between horizon geometry and quantum fluctuations.
+Furthermore, pioneering theoretical frameworks for quantum backreaction \cite{Baak2022} and cosmological particle production \cite{Fischer2004_Inflation, Fischer2004_Cosmo} in ultracold gases have provided a rigorous basis for understanding the dynamical interplay between horizon geometry and quantum fluctuations.
 These results confirm the quantum-thermodynamic nature of analog horizons, yet acoustic platforms remain largely restricted to scalar excitations, though recent proposals have extended these systems to 2+1D geometries to probe Penrose-type singularities \cite{Datta2025_Penrose}.